gantsign/ansible-role-java/README.md

 Example Playbooks
 -----------------

-By default this role will install the latest version of the Oracle JDK supported by this role:
+By default this role will install the latest LTS JDK version provided by AdoptOpenJDK that has been tested and is known to work with this role:

 ```yaml
 - hosts: servers